 We can help with this 10-step seller’s guide, packed with valuable advice from our local property professionals.

-Work with a qualified real estate agent with inside out knowledge of the local market and a solid reputation for providing good client services.
+Work with a qualified real estate agent in Dubai with inside out knowledge of the local market and a solid reputation for providing good client services.
 Contact one of our RERA certified agents for professional advice and guidance on selling your home.

 Arrange a face-to-face meeting with your agent for an accurate valuation of your home and detailed market analysis of similar properties in the area.
 This will help you set a fair price to attract the right buyers.
 Remember, the advertised price is often not the final sale price.